Yuba County Five: Theory

-After it was determined that four of the five men had died in the Sierras, investigators still had no explanation as to why the men were there, although they learned that Mathias had friends in the small town of Forbestown, and police believed it was possible that, in an attempt to visit them on the way back home, the men may have taken a wrong turn near Oroville that put them on the mountain road.
+After it was determined that four of the five men had died in the Sierras, investigators still had no explanation as to why the men were there.
+However, they learned that Mathias had friends in the small town of Forbestown; police believed it was possible that, in an attempt to visit their friends on the way back home, the men may have taken a wrong turn near Oroville that put them on the mountain road.
 For whatever reason, the men had left the Mercury; instead of going back the way they came (where they had passed the lodge that Schons later returned to), they chose to continue along the road in the direction they were originally headed.

-The day before the men went missing, a USFS snowcat had gone along the road in that direction to clear snow off the trailer roof so it would not collapse.
-It was possible, police believed, that the group had decided to follow the tracks it left, through snowdrifts 4–6 ft high, to wherever they led, in the belief that shelter was not too far away.
+The day before the men went missing, a USFS snowcat went along the road in that direction to clear snow off the trailer roof so it would not collapse.
+It was possible, police believed, that the group had decided to follow the tracks it left, through snowdrifts 4–6 ft high, to wherever they led, in the belief that shelter was not far away.
 Most likely, Madruga and Sterling died of hypothermia about halfway through the long walk to the trailer, and Huett soon after.

 It is assumed that once they found the trailer, the other two broke the window to enter.
 Since it was locked, they may have feared arrest for burglary or theft if they used anything they found there.
 After Weiher died, or after Mathias thought he had died, he may have decided to try to get back to civilization by different ways, such as walking overland.